Elizabeth Mitchell, President and CEO

 Toni can be reached at .

-Mary-Isabel Aromando is the project coordinator for the Getting to Affordability project.
-She also supports the Choosing Wisely and Payment Reform initiatives.
+Mary-Isabel Aromando is the project manager for the Getting to Affordability project.
 Mary-Isabel joined NRHI in September 2014 as the project coordinator for the Center for Healthcare Transparency.
-In this role she was responsible for organizing a wealth of specialized materials and providing value-added administrative support to ensure that both on-site and remote team members and collaborators were able to work efficiently together.
-Prior to joining NRHI, Mary-Isabel worked as the Executive Administrator for the Massachusetts Health Officers Association where she managed executive meetings and served as the organization’s liaison to other public health agencies.
-She also spent several years as the outreach health educator at the Maine Medical Center Cancer Institute where she had the opportunity to support clinical staff in their outreach efforts and engaged with area service providers.
-Mary-Isabel has an undergraduate degree in biology from Tufts University and a master’s degree in Environmental Health from Clark University.
+Prior to joining NRHI, Mary-Isabel worked as the Executive Administrator for the Massachusetts Health Officers Association, a professional organization for state and local public health department staff.
+She also spent several years as the outreach health educator at the Maine Medical Center Cancer Institute where she had the opportunity to support clinical staff in their outreach efforts and engage area service providers.
+Mary-Isabel has an undergraduate degree in Biology from Tufts University and a master’s degree in Environmental Health from Clark University.

 Mary-Isabel can be reached at